-- Remove or insert two consecutive zeroes in any position of the string. - Remove or insert three consecutive ones in any position of the string. - Remove or insert substring 0101010101 in any position of the string.
+- Remove or insert two consecutive zeroes in any position of the string. - Remove or insert three consecutive ones in any position of the string.

 Operations can be performed any number of times in any order.

 You are given a set of strings.
 Print its partition into equivalence classes.